Carrie’s Cosmic Seder

 Poetry of Everyday Life Blog #14

-To be published in the magazine Voices: the Journal of New York Folklore
+Published in coordination with Voices: Journal of New York Folklore

 by Caroline Harris with an Intro by Steve Zeitlin